MastertheMesh

 Session storage (Redis / cookie) No Yes · session.redis and signed-cookie modes

-JWT claim manipulation (copy / output to header) Yes · outputClaimToHeaders, outputPayloadToHeader Yes · claimsToHeaders on JwtPolicy
+JWT claim manipulation (copy / output to header) Yes · outputClaimToHeaders, outputPayloadToHeader Yes · claimsToHeaders on the Solo JWT policy

 Per-route audience enforcement Yes · audiences on each jwtRule Yes · same upstream field + per-policy attachment

-OBO with full audit chain (sub + act claim) No Yes · delegation mode on agentgateway STS
+OBO with full audit chain (sub + act claim) No Yes · agentgateway exchange returns whatever the downstream IdP mints — request a delegation grant and the token carries act alongside sub

-Sources fetched: upstream Istio request_authentication and authorization-policy references; Solo jwt_policy and ext_auth_policy API; agentgateway token-exchange, OBO impersonation, delegation, OIDC authorization-code and JWT setup.
+Sources fetched: upstream Istio request_authentication and authorization-policy references; Solo EnterpriseAgentgatewayPolicy JWT and ext-auth surfaces; agentgateway token-exchange, OBO impersonation, delegation, OIDC authorization-code and JWT setup.
 Rows marked Partial are where the docs index doesn't speak directly to multi-tenant per-route OIDC in OSS — verify with the Solo team if you're sizing a real deployment against it.

 CLI — inspect tokens at runtime